mikewren/PocketMesh/docs/User_Guide.md

 ### Direct Messages

 - Go to the **Chats** tab.
-- Tap the **New Chat** button or select an existing contact.
+- Tap the **square.and.pencil** menu button and select **New Chat**, or select an existing contact.
 - Type your message and tap **Send**.
-- **Delivery Status**:
+- **Delivery Status** (shown as text labels below outgoing messages):
-  - **Queued**: Message is waiting to be sent to your radio.
+  - **"Sending..."**: Message is pending or being transmitted to your radio.
-  - **Sending**: Your radio is attempting to transmit the message.
-  - **Sent**: The message has been successfully transmitted by your radio.
+  - **"Sent"**: The message has been successfully transmitted by your radio.
-  - **Acknowledged**: The recipient's radio has confirmed receipt of the message.
+  - **"Delivered"**: The recipient's radio has confirmed receipt of the message.
+  - **"Retrying..."**: The app is attempting to resend using flood routing (with spinner indicator).
-  - **Failed**: The message could not be delivered after multiple attempts.
+  - **"Failed"**: The message could not be delivered after multiple attempts (red bubble background with exclamation icon).

 ### Retrying Failed Messages

 If a message fails to deliver:

-1. Long-press the failed message.
+1. Tap the **Retry** button that appears below the failed message.
-2. Tap **Retry**.
-3. The app will attempt to resend using flood routing (broadcast to all nearby nodes).
+2. The app will attempt to resend using flood routing (broadcast to all nearby nodes).
-4. You'll see retry progress: "Retrying 1/4...", "Retrying 2/4...", etc.
+3. You'll see retry progress: "Retrying 1/4...", "Retrying 2/4...", etc.

 ### Group Channels

-- PocketMesh supports up to 8 channel slots.
+- PocketMesh supports up to 8 channel slots (0-7).
 - **Slot 0 (Public)**: A default public channel for open communication.
 - **Private Channels**: Configure a channel with a name and a passphrase to create a private group.
 Others must use the same name and passphrase to join.